“The mind withers and the soul may fade,

 His eyes and mouth were open and his fists were clenched, he had wounds on his hands and markings on his wrist consistent with being bound or tied up, he had bruises all over his body and a wound on his head suggesting he had been both beaten and hit in the head with an object.

 They performed a toxicity report and found no evidence that Colin had used any hard drugs, and only found what could have been trace amounts of marijuana, which was so faint that it would have been ingested or smoked days before he even went missing.
-On his body and under his torn clothes they also found plant debris suggesting his clothes had been removed and his body exposed to the ground after death.
+On his body under his clothes they also found plant debris suggesting his clothes had been removed and his body exposed to the ground after death.
 His clothes, however, appeared to have been washed before they were put back on his body.

 You can learn more about Colin’s murder investigation in this Radio Free Europe / Radio Liberty article.